bonfire-networks/bonfire_ui_social/README.md

 - [LiveView](https://github.com/phoenixframework/phoenix_live_view#readme)
 - [Surface](https://surface-ui.org/)

-We're currently in the middle of a refactor to convert all components and templates from LiveView to Surface, which is a server-side rendering component library (built on top of Phoenix and LiveView) that inherits a lot of design patterns from popular JS framework like Vue.js and React, while being almost JavaScript-free compared to common SPAs.
+Surface is a server-side rendering component library (built on top of Phoenix and LiveView) that inherits a lot of design patterns from popular JS framework like Vue.js and React, while being almost JavaScript-free compared to common SPAs.

 ### Scaffolding
 The relevant folders are: